Adaptive Gibbs samplers and related MCMC methods: Ergodicity---the uniform case

-\begin{proof}[Proof of Theorem~\ref{thm_uniform_main}] We conclude the result from Theorem~1 of \cite{RobRos_JAP} that requires simultaneous uniform ergodicity and diminishing adaptation.
-Simultaneous uniform ergodicity results from combining assumption (b) and Lemma~\ref{lemma_uniformly_uniformly}.
-Diminishing adaptation results from assumption (a) with Corollary \ref{cor_diminish_adap}.
-Moreover note that Lemma~\ref{lemma_uniformly_uniformly} is uniform in $x_0$ and $\alpha_0$ and $(a')$ yields uniformly diminishing adaptation again by Corollary~\ref{cor_diminish_adap}.
-A look into the proof of Theorem~1 \cite{RobRos_JAP} reveals that this suffices for the uniform part of Theorem~\ref{thm_uniform_main}.\end{proof}
+in probability. \end{cor} \begin{pf*}{Proof of Theorem~\ref{thmuniformmain}} We conclude the result from Theorem 1 of~\cite{RobRosJAP} that requires simultaneous uniform ergodicity and diminishing adaptation.
+Simultaneous uniform ergodicity results from combining assumption (b) and Lemma~\ref{lemmauniformlyuniformly}.
+Diminishing adaptation results from assumption (a) with Corollary~\ref{cordiminishadap}.
+Moreover, note that Lemma~\ref{lemmauniformlyuniformly} is uniform in $x_0$ and $\alpha_0$ and (a$'$) yields uniformly diminishing adaptation again by Corollary~\ref{cordiminishadap}.
+A look into the proof of Theorem 1 of \cite{RobRosJAP} reveals that this suffices for the uniform part of Theorem~\ref{thmuniformmain}. \end{pf*}

-Finally, we note that verifying uniform ergodicity of a random scan Gibbs sampler, as required by assumption $(b)$ of Theorem~\ref{thm_uniform_main}, may not be straightforward.
-Such issues have been investigated in e.g.\ \cite{RobertsPolson} and more recently in relation to the parametrization of hierarchical models (see \cite{PapaGareth_parametr} and references therein).
+Finally, we note that verifying uniform ergodicity of a random scan Gibbs sampler, as required by assumption (b) of Theorem~\ref{thmuniformmain}, may not be straightforward.
+Such issues have been investigated in, for example, \cite{RobertsPolson}, and more recently in relation to the parametrization of hierarchical models (see~\cite{PapaGarethparametr} and references therein).
 In the following proposition, we show that to verify uniform ergodicity of any random scan Gibbs sampler, it suffices to verify uniform ergodicity of the corresponding systematic scan Gibbs sampler (which updates the coordinates $1, 2, \ldots, d$ in sequence rather than select coordinates randomly).
-See also Theorem 2 of \cite{galin_neath} for a related result.
+See also Theorem 2 of~\cite{galinneath} for a related result.

-\begin{prop} Let $\alpha \in \mathcal{Y}$ with $\Y$ as in~(\ref{Ydef}).
-If the systematic scan Gibbs sampler is uniformly ergodic, then so is \texttt{RSG($\alpha$)}. \end{prop}
+\begin{prop} Let $\alpha\in\mathcal{Y}$ with $\Y$ as in (\ref{Ydef}).
+If the systematic scan Gibbs sampler is uniformly ergodic, then so is \texttt{RSG}$(\alpha)$.\vadjust{\goodbreak} \end{prop}